10-5-pursuit/lab-github/questions.md

 1. **When was GitHub first launched, and who were its original founders?**

    \`\`\`
+   GitHub was launched in October 19, 2007 and the site was launched in April 2008 by a Tom Preston-Werner, Chris Wanstrath, P.J.
+Hyett and Scott Chacon when it was available for a few months as a beta release.
    \`\`\`

 2. **What is a 'pull request' in the context of GitHub, and how is it commonly used?**